anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Nothing is at last sacred but the integrity of your own mind.
+Quote: When you meet someone better than yourself, turn your thoughts to becoming his equal.
+When you meet someone not as good as you are, look within and examine your own self.

-By: Ralph Waldo Emerson
+By: Confucius